-With the classic California style of Pasadena at its heart, the San Gabriel Valley overflows with fine dining, beautiful rose gardens, lovingly restored Mission revival, craftsman homes and world-class museums.
+With the classic California style of Pasadena at its heart, the San Gabriel Valley overflows with fine dining, beautiful rose gardens, lovingly restored Mission Revival and craftsman homes and world-class museums.

 Pasadena is where palms reach for the skies, offering a breezy grace that only the West Coast can pull off.
 In addition to its peaceful gardens, the city is also filled with intricate arches and ornate duomos which appear throughout distinctive neighborhoods steeped in culture.
 Step into the serenity of a lavish vineyard or brave the crowds at the annual Tournament of Roses Parade on New Year’s Day or the annual college football match up at the Rose Bowl Game.
 Pasadena’s charming small town feel invites you to stroll the streets in search of a unique boutique or a relaxed coffeehouse.

 For a really unique experience, stop by San Gabriel Square in nearby San Gabriel.
-This giant Asian mega-mall will convince you for a moment that you’ve left the continent for the afternoon.
-With its 12-acre, 220,000 square-foot sprawl, pretend you flew across the world to pick those shoes you’ve been looking at.
+This giant Asian mega-mall will convince you for a moment that you’ve left the continent.
+With its 12-acre, 220,000 square-foot sprawl, pretend you flew across the world to pick those shoes you’ve been eyeing.